Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 Hi Rampart Creek Wilderness Hostel

-This is a youth hostel situated in the heart of the mountains, nestled within a small domain of wooden chalets.
-To give you an idea, the dorms include bunk beds with access to shared bathrooms.
-Additionally, a shared kitchen allows you to prepare your meals, and several communal areas provide opportunities to meet people.
-The establishment also features a sauna, an outdoor fire pit, and a simple garden surrounded by nature.
-You'll also find free parking on site and direct access to the region's trails and scenery.
+This hostel sits in the heart of the mountains, on a small property dotted with wooden cabins.
+The dorms are straightforward, with bunk beds and access to shared bathrooms.
+There’s a shared kitchen for cooking your own meals, along with several common areas where it’s easy to meet other travelers.
+The property also features a sauna, an outdoor fire pit area, and a simple garden surrounded by nature.
+Free on-site parking is available, and you’ll have direct access to local trails and the region’s scenery.

 Hotel